Danver Chandler

 My personal odyssey into culture work for spirituality began in the Bible belt, where I was born into a Christian household.
 At home at the dinner table I was taught hermeneutics by my father.
 And my childhood days were spent proselytizing locally in the DFW area of Texas.

-So, by my mid twenties I packed my bags and flew halfway across the planet, seeking answers to my questions.
+So, by my mid twenties I packed my bags and flew halfway across the planet, seeking answers to my questions—going far beyond the deconstruction of Christianity.

-I landed in South Korea, and in a matter of weeks was enrolled in a spiritual school, where I was under the tutelage of a powerful, yet corrupt teacher.
+I landed in Asia, and in a matter of weeks was enrolled in a spiritual school, where I was under the tutelage of a powerful, yet unethical teacher.
 I did not know it at the time, but those two years were a rite of passage and my initiation into mysticism—crucial and formative for my identity as a mystic.

 When I returned to the United States I had to reckon with the fact that I’d learned something incredibly precious, but it had been delivered unethically.
 It was manipulative, and not what spirituality was supposed to be about.

-It has taken me more than a decade of unlearning and unpack that time, to reckon with what I had learned and experienced.
+It has taken me more than a decade of unlearning and unpacking that time—to reckon with what I had learned and experienced.

-I have spent time in satsangas, sitting with Indigenous communities, training and obtaining certifications in other spiritual practices—and my offerings here are the result.
+I have spent time in satsangas, sitting with Indigenous communities, training and obtaining certifications in other spiritual practices, years as a desert matriarch in the underworld—and my offerings here are the result.

 MORE